gvellut/jncep/README.md

 Compared to the previous example, a range of parts / volumes has been specified, in which case the URL is simply used to indicate the series (even if it is a link to just a part or volume of a series).

 The specified range is in the shape of `<volume>[.part]:<volume>[.part]`.
 The specific part numbers are optional and are relative to the volume.
 If the part number is not specified, it is equivalent to `<volume>.1` if on the left and, if on the right, until the last part of the volume.
+Both sides of the range are inclusive.

 Any of the 2 sides of the `:` range separator is optional, like `<volume>[.part]:`, which means 'every part starting with the specified part until the last in the series', or even `:`, which means 'every part in the series'.